-While Mongolian economy and business possibilities present as promising potential for foreign investment especially in mining sector, Mongolian art and culture remains almost unknown.
+While Mongolian economy and business possibilities present as a promising potential for foreign investment especially in the mining sector, Mongolian art and culture remain almost unknown.
 Gantuya, who holds MA in Economics from Williams College, and has a solid background in business executive leadership, international project management, and nonprofit organizations, took a pioneering step to make a critical change.
-The change that is important not only for Mongolia but more so for the Western public in the opening of the world in the globalization era--after all, that is the main goal for international exhibitions with Venice taking the lead.
+The change that is important not only for Mongolia but more so for the Western public in the opening of the world in the globalization era – after all, that is the main goal for international exhibitions with Venice taking the lead.

 Gantuya took tremendous, if not impossible, courage in initiating and organizing a project with zero budget during the time of Mongolia’s economic downfall, unexpected change of the government in November 2014, and subsequent internal politics.

 With the little support from the government and businesses at the time, MCASA first time launched an online crowd-sourcing campaign that aided the project with $820, which in the given situation was “better something than nothing.”
 The Indiegogo fundraiser, however, brought more than something: international awareness of the project, and its impossibly ambitious and pioneering goals.
 But this is the beauty in all pioneering endeavors, and the case of the success of Mongolia Pavilion by MCASA is another proof of how courage and unbroken management lead from zero to the ultimate success.
 The fundraising success was secured by MCASA last February aided by Mr. Bat-Uul, Mayor of Ulaanbaatar capital city and local private funders, and the final decision for the venue was made in discussion with the supporting international institutions and new partners, including the Dutch Global Art Affairs Foundation.

 The project is also solidly backed up by former Whitney Museum director David A. Ross and the winner of the Golden Lion at the 2004 Venice Biennale, artist and musician Yoko Ono.